From Consumer to Creator: Why You Should Create Stuff?

 Responsibility To The World

 You, as well as me and all other people, have a responsibility to contribute to the culture.
-To humanity.
-We all benefited from an education system of some sort that embodies the wisdom of thousands of years of experience.
-It’s easy to take this all for granted, to imagine that you’re entitled to have all of those powers.
 It’s easy to stand on your couch and consume burgers and TV series, but it should be a mandatory thing to give back.
 To share your experience, your expertise with the world, in the best possible way you can, so that people can learn from you.

 Some Closing Thoughts

 Industries are booming and the stores around us are full of things we don’t necessarily need.
 Seeing this we conclude that it’s all there.
 Everything is already created and the world doesn’t need our opinion, another book, another YouTubber, or another motivational website.